5outh/WeekOfPragmas/Posts/RebindableSyntax.md

     "b"
 ```

-Cool, we can use `do` notation now to handle Monoidal computations!
+Cool, we can use `do` notation now to handle monoidal computations!
 What else can we do?

+# Composition

 If you're coming from an imperative programming language, you might be wondering if we can apply a bunch of functions in sequence.
 Well, sure we can!
 Using flipped composition as `>>`, we can apply functions to an input in sequence and output the result.
 For the next few examples, we'll use the following bindings: